moesio-f/ufrpe-2023/notes/pages/Pipeline de Renderização.md

 		- *Z-buffer* or *depth buffer*: para todo pixel no *image buffer*, um valor do quão distante esse pixel está em relação a câmera é armazenado aqui
 		- *Stencil buffer*: contains an integer mask for each pixel in the image buffer that can be used to enable or disable drawing on a per-pixel basis.
 		- *Textura Maps*: images that are applied to the surface of an object to give it greater visual detail.
-- collapsed:: true
-  > Geometrical data is passed to the graphics hardware in the context of a three-dimensional space.
+- > Geometrical data is passed to the graphics hardware in the context of a three-dimensional space.
 One of the jobs performed by the graphics hardware is to transform this data into geometry that can be drawn int a two-dimensional viewport.
 	- ![image.png](../assets/image_1697297270998_0.png)
 		- *Object space*: sistema de coordenadas que só é pertinente ao objeto em questão
 		- *World space*: sistema de coordenadas que relaciona os múltiplos objetos em uma cena
 		- *Camera/eye space*: sistema de coordenadas que alinha os eixos $x$, $y$ e $z$ à câmera
 		- *Window Space*: sistema de coordenadas relacionados com o *viewport*
-- collapsed:: true
-  > Once a model’s vertices have been clipped and transformed into window space, the GPU must determine what pixels in the viewport are covered by each graphics primitive.
+- > Once a model’s vertices have been clipped and transformed into window space, the GPU must determine what pixels in the viewport are covered by each graphics primitive.
 The process of filling in the horizontal spans of pixels belonging to a primitive is called **rasterization**.
 The GPU calculates the depth, interpolated vertex colors, and interpolated texture coordinates for each pixel.
 This information, combined with the location of the pixel itself, is called a **fragment**.
 	- ![image.png](../assets/image_1697297606730_0.png)
 	- ![image.png](../assets/image_1697297677371_0.png)
 - Referência(s)